bdelangh/my-bookshop-git2/README.md

 Welcome to your new BookShop Sample project.

-It contains these folders and files, following our recommended project layout:
+It contains these folders and files, following the SAP CAP recommended project layout:

 File / Folder | Purpose
 ---------|----------